Carnival Fascination accidents and incidents

 |14 April 2018||Other Incidents|

-On April 14, 2018, the liner canceled the scheduled call port Philipsburg (St Maarten Island) due to massive dump fire on the island.
-On April 13, Port St Maarten authority canceled the visit to protect the country's image and avoid negative tourist experiences.
+On April 14, 2018, the liner canceled the scheduled call port Philipsburg (St Maarten Island) due to a massive dump fire on the island.
+On April 13, the Port St Maarten authority canceled the visit to protect the country's image and avoid negative tourist experiences.

 The ship was on 7-day Southern Caribbean Cruise (roundtrip itinerary April 8-15 from San Juan, Puerto Rico and April 11-18 from Bridgetown Barbados) visiting St Lucia, St Kitts, St Maarten, and St Thomas.